Trends

 Does the proportion of people with disability who completed Year 12 vary by cultural and linguistic diversity background?

 The data in the graph and the table below show the proportion of people with disability (aged 20–64) who completed Year 12 (or equivalent), by culturally and linguistically diverse (CALD) status.
-In 2018, the proportion of people with disability who had completed Year 12 was 62% for people from CALD backgrounds, compared with 43% among the non-CALD group.
+In 2022, 74% of people with disability from CALD backgrounds had completed Year 12, compared with 55% among the non-CALD group.

 Source: Australian Bureau of Statistics – Survey of Disability, Ageing and Carers (SDAC) | Data source overview